Cydonyan/SlimeSim/README.md

 `make install-dependencies && make run` - yup, that's it

+## How to use
 Simulation settings can be found at the top of the `main.cpp` file

-Yes, you have to rebuild it after every change (`make run` does that)
+Yes, you have to rebuild it after every change ( `make run` does that )

+Spawning patterns are controlled in a `Swarm` class initialisation, colors are passed at the particular swarm initialisatiion

+^ this might be changed later

+Good luck if you will use it!